» »

 3. Uploaded photos must not contain:

-3.2. logos and trademarks, unless their copyright holders have authorized Your Italy to publish them;
+3.2. logos and trademarks, unless their copyright holders have granted Your Italy the authority to publish them;

-3.3. naked bodies, if we are not talking about works of art, obscene, immoral, unacceptable images;
+3.3. naked bodies, unless we are talking about works of art, obscene, immoral, unacceptable images;

 3.4. any objects that violate the rights of third parties;

 3.5.
-By posting a photo in a photo gallery, users agree to its placement in this gallery and in the materials of the site with an explicit indication of the author of this photo, as well as in publications of social networks associated with this site.
+By posting a photo in a photo gallery, users agree to its placement in this gallery and in site materials with an explicit indication of the author of this photo, as well as in publications social networks related to this site.

-It produces its motorcycles at the only factory in the world in Bologna, although since the middle of the last century, the company has significantly increased both production volumes and the number of models.
-55,000 motorcycles are produced annually, with 500 workers working on the machines at peak production.
-The headquarters of the company is located in the same place, in Bologna, in the Borgo Panigale area, on Antonio Cavalieri Ducati street (the three Cavalieri brothers founded the company in 1926, and their father's name was Antonio).
+It produces its motorcycles at the only plant in the world in Bologna, although since the middle of the last century the company has significantly increased both production volumes and the number of models.
+55,000 motorcycles are produced annually; at peak production, 500 workers work on the devices.
+The company's headquarters is located in the same place, in Bologna, in the Borgo Panigale area, on Via Antonio Cavalieri Ducati (the three Cavalieri brothers founded the company in 1926, and their father was called Antonio).

-DUCATI has offices all over the world, employing another 480 people, including 120 employees of the DUCATI Corse racing department.
-They are working to ensure that rivals of the factory team pilots Jorge Lorenzo and Andrea Dovizioso and the satellite teams DUCATI stay far behind the blood-red bikes.
-Unfortunately, the entrance to the DUCATI Corse building is forbidden to everyone except employees, but excursions are organized to the DUCATI factory, and you can see how the specialists create an Italian miracle of technology from the original parts.
+DUCATI has offices around the world and employs a further 480 people, including 120 in the DUCATI Corse racing department.
+They are working to ensure that the rivals of factory team drivers Jorge Lorenzo and Andrea Dovizioso and the DUCATI satellite teams remain far behind the blood red bikes.
+Unfortunately, entry into the DUCATI Corse building is prohibited to everyone except employees, but excursions are organized to the DUCATI factory, and you can watch how specialists create an Italian miracle of technology from original parts.

 Future stars

-The first place you get to at the DUCATI factory is DESI, the company's educational center.
-Each year, the firm selects 26 lucky people aged 16-18 from Bologna and pays for their two-year education.
-Students learn to work on CNC machines and gain other useful skills that will be useful to them in machine-building factories.
+The first place you come to at the DUCATI factory is DESI, the company's educational center.
+Every year the company selects 26 lucky students aged 16–18 from Bologna and pays for their two years of education.
+Students learn how to operate CNC machines and gain other useful skills that will be useful to them in their careers. machine-building plants.
 While studying, young people receive a scholarship of 600 euros.
-Italians consider employment at DUCATI very prestigious, and the firm invests heavily in finding and training talented professionals.
+Italians consider working for DUCATI very prestigious, and the company invests heavily in finding and training talented specialists.

 Raw materials

-Directly behind DESI is a machining workshop where raw parts such as connecting rods and camshafts are reworked on machine tools.
-This workshop is the only one at the plant that operates around the clock, 7 days a week.
-All spare parts are supplied in the form of raw materials: about 60% come from Italian companies, another 10% are brought from the EU countries, the rest of the parts come from other countries.
-For example, the weight of the Panigale camshaft, which has just arrived from the factory to the DUCATI plant, is a little over a kilogram.
-At the factory, they grind it, drill holes in it, mill it, and then ground it.
-Part weight after all technological processes is equal to 410 grams.
-After processing, all motorcycle parts are sent to the "Supermarket".
+Just behind DESI is the machining shop, where raw parts such as connecting rods and camshafts are finished on machines.
+This workshop is the only one in the plant that operates 24 hours a day, 7 days a week.
+All spare parts are supplied in the form of raw materials: about 60% come from Italian companies, another 10% are brought from EU countries, the remaining parts come from other countries.
+For example, the weight of the Panigale camshaft, which just arrived from the factory at the DUCATI plant, is a little more than a kilogram.
+At the factory it is ground, holes are drilled in it, milled, and then primed.
+Weight of the part after all technological processes equal to 410 grams.
+After processing, all motorcycle parts are sent to the “Supermarket”.

-The section with such an unusual name really resembles a large store: there the workers sort all the parts that will then end up at the workplaces along the production line.
-Parts are put into special containers where they are stored until they are installed on the motorcycle.
-Every assembler knows: if at least one nut falls out of the container, the work of the whole team can go down the drain.
+The section with such an unusual name really resembles a large store: there workers sort all the spare parts, which will then end up at work stations along the production line.
+The parts are placed in special containers where they are stored until they are installed on the motorcycle.
+Every assembler knows: if even one nut falls out of the container, the work of the entire team can go down the drain.
 In the 90s, production was chaotic, with technicians taking parts directly from the assembly line.
 The result of this approach was a large number of errors, so the build quality suffered and the production time of the motorcycle increased.

 Engine pre-assembly

-Before the engine hits the conveyor belt, workers distribute the engine parts into two containers.
+Before the engine hits the conveyor belt, workers separate its parts into two containers.
 The first contains crankshafts and pistons, and in the second - the engine itself with all the accompanying supports.
-This saves time, and at this stage unique identification numbers are applied to the engine.
+This saves time and at this stage the engine is given unique identification numbers.

-The DUCATI plant has three motorized conveyors.
-Collect on one power units Superquadro, which are installed, for example, on the model.
+At the DUCATI plant there are three conveyors with engines.
+On one they collect power units Superquadro, which are installed, for example, on the .

-On another line, engines are assembled for models, and.
+On another line, engines for models , and .

-On the third conveyor, workers assemble engines for and.
+On the third conveyor belt, workers assemble engines for and.

-Each zone is divided into 2 production lines, each with two technicians working on two motors at the same time.
-In the process of work, employees do not exchange engines, each does his own.
-Thus, the workflow excludes performing the same manipulations with a single engine.
-The first part of assembling the engine for the Superquadro takes an hour, as it is more complex than the units in the Scrambler or Multistrada models - the engines of these models take 30 minutes to assemble.
-After the first stage, the motors are transferred further along the belt.
-It takes another hour to complete the Superquadro and Multistrada engines, and the Scrambler will be ready in 45 minutes.
+Each zone is divided into 2 production lines, each with two specialists working on two engines simultaneously.
+During work, employees do not exchange engines; each one makes his own.
+Thus, the workflow eliminates the need to perform the same manipulations with a separate engine.
+The first part of engine assembly for the Superquadro takes an hour, as it is more complex than the units in the Scrambler or Multistrada models - the engines of these models require 30 minutes to assemble.
+After the first stage, the engines are transferred further along the belt.
+The Superquadro and Multistrada engines need another hour to be fully assembled, while the Scrambler engine will be ready in 45 minutes.

 Each engine contains about five hundred parts.
-DUCATI debunks the myth of only male engine builders - many women work at this stage of production.
+DUCATI debunks the myth of only male engine assemblers - many women work at this stage of production.
 Immediately after assembly, each unit is tested, it is accelerated to 2,500 rpm, and if something goes wrong, the engine is immediately sent to the “Hospital”.
-This is the place where the specialists re-sort the engine and fix the identified problems.
-In the 90s, 5–6% of all motors were on the bulkhead, and now their number is less than 1% - the modernization of production has gone to good use.
+This is the place where specialists rebuild the engine and fix any identified problems.
+In the 90s, 5-6% of all engines ended up being overhauled, but now their number is less than one percent - modernization of production has been beneficial.

 Motorcycle assembly lines

-DUKATI produce 34 models of motorcycles:, and are assembled on one conveyor, on the other they are assembled, and on the third it appears.
-On these lines, the engine is already installed on a frame prepared for painting - for further work, a ready-made motorcycle frame is needed.
-Along the conveyor line, the future bike moves to the stage of completion of assembly, two workers are simultaneously working on it, and this takes them 22 minutes.
-During the peak production season, 350 motorcycles roll off the assembly line every day.
-After assembly, they leave for the test site.
+DUCATI produces 34 models of motorcycles: , and are assembled on one assembly line, assembled on another, and appears on a third.
+On these lines, the engine is already installed on a frame prepared for painting - for further work you need a ready-made motorcycle frame.
+Along the conveyor line, the future bike moves towards the completion stage, two workers work on it at the same time, and it takes them 22 minutes.
+During peak production season, 350 motorcycles roll off the assembly line daily.
+After assembly, they are sent to the testing site.

 Ending station

-Immediately after assembly, the bike goes to its first test, where the level of harmful emissions is measured before the main check.
-DUCATI has about 200 variations of motorcycle system settings, each is applied for a particular country - each state has its own environmental protection laws.
+Immediately after assembly, the bike is sent for its first test, where the level of harmful emissions is measured before main check.
+DUCATI has about 200 variations of motorcycle system settings, each used for a particular country - each state has its own laws on environmental protection.
 At this stage, the required engine control unit is installed.
-Immediately after these manipulations, the motorcycle goes to the dynamometer, where all its systems are tested: ABS, traction control, quickshifter, gearbox and engine - everything should work flawlessly.
-The test on the stand takes five minutes and does not harm the future running-in of the motorcycle - the engine is accelerated to 5 thousand revolutions per minute, and the wheel speed does not exceed 100 km / h.
-If all goes well, the bike is ready for release.
-To fully assemble, you need from 10-14 hours - this is the time without initial processing of raw parts.
+Immediately after these manipulations, the motorcycle goes to the dyno, where all its systems are tested: ABS, traction control, quickshifter, gearbox and engine - everything must work flawlessly.
+The test on the stand takes five minutes and does not in any way harm the future running of the motorcycle - the engine is accelerated to 5 thousand revolutions per minute, and the wheel speed does not exceed 100 km/h.
+If everything goes well, the motorcycle is ready for release.
+To completely assemble it, you need 10–14 hours - this is the time without the initial processing of raw parts.

 Delivery

-On the production areas there is not enough space to store all produced motorcycles for a long time.
-Therefore, every day 350 devices are sent to the warehouse, from where the next day they will go to one of 783 official dealers in 90 countries.
-Including the Moscow dealership DUCATI - MOTORRIKA at: where the bike will be carefully handed over to a happy customer - Ducatisti, as the manufacturer lovingly calls it.
+On production areas There is not enough space to store all the motorcycles produced for a long time.
+Therefore, every day 350 devices are sent to the warehouse, from where the next day they will go to one of the 783 official dealers in 90 countries.
+Including to the Moscow dealership DUCATI - MOTORRIKA at the address: , where the bike will be carefully handed over to a happy client - Ducatisti, as the manufacturer affectionately calls it.

 DUCATI in numbers